ziglang/zig/README.md

    - Whitespace at the end of line is a compile error.
  * Resilient to parsing errors to make IDE integration work well.
  * Source code is UTF-8.
+ * Shebang line OK so language can be used for "scripting" as well.

 ## Roadmap